About FSA

 Education We offer courses in Logic, Formal Methods, Model Checking and Automated Reasoning.
 We are always looking for enthusiastic people who are interested in a research project or thesis in our Master programme.
 Read More…

-Paper accepted for FOSSACS 2023
+Paper accepted for BENEVOL 2023

 More news…